Mosholu Parkway station: Station layout

 This elevated station has three tracks and two side platforms.
 The 4 stops here at all times.
 The middle track, which starts just north of the station, is generally not used in revenue service.
 South of this station is a track connection from Jerome Yard to all three tracks in the southbound direction only.
 A renovation removed two mosaics on each platform and opened the portion of the station's walls that span the parkway.

 Exits

 The station has two mezzanines located underneath the platforms, on the north and south sides of Mosholu Parkway between its service roadways.
 The mezzanines are made of brick.
 Station exits from each mezzanine lead to either side of Jerome Avenue.
 The southern mezzanine was expanded as part of the 2020s ADA project.
-There is an elevator connecting the southern mezzanine to the southbound platform and ground level, located outside fare control.
-Another elevator, connecting the mezzanine to the northbound platform, is inside fare control.
+There is an elevator connecting the southern mezzanine to the northbound platform and ground level, located outside fare control.
+Another elevator, connecting the mezzanine to the southbound platform, is inside fare control.